CIVETS: Characteristics

-Turkey

-In 2011, Turkey had the world's 15th largest GDP-PPP and 18th largest Nominal GDP.
-The country is a founding member of the OECD (1961) and the G20 (1999).
-Since 31 December 1995, it has been part of the EU Customs Union.
-Mean wages were $8.71 per hour in 2009.
-Turkey grew at an average rate of 7.5 percent between 2002 and 2006, faster than any other OECD country.
-Over the past 20 years, Turkey has made significant improvements in economic freedoms.
-It has expanded monetary freedom, freedom from corruption, and fiscal freedom; these advancements have, nevertheless, been undermined by Turkey's deteriorating property rights and financial freedom.

-According to a survey by Forbes magazine, Istanbul, Turkey's financial capital, had a total of 28 billionaires as of March 2010 (down from 34 in 2008), ranking fourth in the world behind New York City (60 billionaires), Moscow (50 billionaires), and London (32 billionaires).
-In 2012, Istanbul ranked 5th in the world with 30 billionaires, behind Moscow (78 billionaires), New York City (57 billionaires), London (39 billionaires), and Hong Kong (38 billionaires).
-Turkey's major cities and its Aegean coastline attract millions of visitors every year.

-The CIA classifies Turkey as a developed country.
-It is often classified as a newly industrialized country by economists and political scientists.

 Economic data

 Challenges and criticisms

 All CIVETS members share similar challenges to sustained economic growth, including unemployment, corruption, inequality, and susceptibility to market volatility.
 The grouping has also been criticized for lacking economic rigor, serving as a "marketing ploy" intended to assuage investors' reluctance to invest in less developed or stable economies.
 Richard Titherington, chief investment officer of emerging equities at JP Morgan Chase, dismissed the concept of acronym investments generally, noting that many countries that are grouped together have little in common.
 Detractors claim that such groupings "do not take into account different stages of development of the countries involved and risk sidelining other promising markets."

 In 2013, HSBC closed its CIVETS fund, which was identified by some analysts as indicative of the grouping's underperformance.